threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

+### What is the current status on the Wake-on-LAN (WOL) feature?

+The WOL feature has been revised.
+This project has transformed into the Farmer bot feature.
+The farmer bot is a piece of software that can run as a grid deployment and manages a farmers nodes.

+More information on this will be shared soon.
+Follow [this post](https://forum.threefold.io/t/tfgrid-3-8-engineering-status-and-wol/3716) for ongoing discussion.

+***

 ### Why are the 3nodes' resources different on the Threefold Explorer and the Threefold Dashboard?

 There is a difference because one shows the resources in GiB and the other in GB.
 It's just a way to display information, the resources are ultimately the same, but shown differently.
 1 GiB = 1.073741824 GB.